JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7938 days**.

-And here is a just a random fact -  **Boeing completed more than 15,000 hours of wind-tunnel testing on the first 747**.
+And here is a just a random fact -  **In 1886, Coca-cola was first served at a pharmacy in Atlanta, Georgia for only five cents a glass.
+A pharmacist named John Pemberton created the formula for Coca-cola**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)